Larry Lesser, The Mathemusician

 Mathematically-generated compositions:

-And finally, there are performing musical groups whose songs are packed with mathematical language, ranging from the Klein Four Group to performers who use mathematical themes or language in some of their songs (e.g., The Mathematicians; Jonathan Coulton).
-And there are plenty of other individual math teachers who write and compile math songs, such as: #1 and #2.
+And there are performing musical groups whose songs are packed with mathematical language, ranging from the Klein Four Group to performers who use mathematical themes or language in some of their songs (e.g., The Mathematicians; Jonathan Coulton).
+And there are plenty of other individual math teachers who write and compile math songs, such as: #1, #2, and #3.
 Those teachers and students writing their own songs will find useful songwriting resources listed in my May 2000 Mathematics Teacher article, and online resources such as http://www.rhymezone.com and http://www.onelook.com.
-For those interested in mathematical poems, I recommend these articles: Keller & Davidson's in the May 2001 Mathematics Teacher, Growney’s in October 2006 J. of Online Mathematics and its Applications, Growney’s in J. of Mathematics and the Arts (2008; 2(1), pp.1-7)
+Some may want to try making their own karaoke or video.
+For those interested in mathematical POEMS, I recommend these articles: Keller & Davidson's in the May 2001 Mathematics Teacher; Growney’s in October 2006 J. of Online Mathematics and its Applications; Growney’s in J. of Mathematics and the Arts (2008; 2(1), pp.1-7); Graz & Liang’s in J. of Mathematics and the Arts (2009; 3(3), 123-133; Lesser in Journal of Humanistic Mathematics January 2013).
+Finally, let’s remember that song is just one of a score of modalities to make learning “fun”, which in turn is just one of many ways (e.g., another is equity awareness) to increase student engagement, motivation, and retention.

 Resources & Bibliography | Lyrics of Greatest LESSER hits | Cool Math & Music Quotes